JeremiasRy/fullstack-recipe-book/README.md

 Error handling is much better than in my last app.

 The backend is really simple so not too much to it error handling as I said is better than last time and I got the code a bit more organized.
+There is a unique username check but no checks for password.
 Still a lot more to improve on that part.

 If you want to try how it works just sign up, ass a recipe and start adjusting!